UBC-Thunderbots/Software/docs/software-architecture-and-design.md

 ### Layers
 We organize our graphics into "layers" so that we can toggle the visibility of different parts of our visualization.
 Each layer is responsible for visualizing a specific portion of our AI (e.g. vision data, path planning, passing, etc.).
 A layer can also handle layer-specific functionality; for instance, `GLWorldLayer` lets the user place or kick the ball using the mouse.
 The base class for a layer is [`GLLayer`](../src/software/thunderscope/gl/gl_layer.py).

 A `GLLayer` is in fact a `GLGraphicsItem` that is added to the scenegraph.
 When we add or remove `GLGraphicsItem`s to a `GLLayer`, we're actually setting the `GLLayer` as the parent of the `GLGraphicsItem`; this is because the scenegraph has a tree-like structure.
-In theory, `GLLayers` could also be nested within one another.
+In theory, `GLLayer`s could also be nested within one another.

 # Estop
 `Estop` allows us to quickly and manually command physical robots to stop what they are doing.
 We have a couple of implementations of `Estop`, depending on which [Backend](#backend) is being used: